giusedroid/nap-webdev-test/README.md

         └── scripts.hbs
 ```
 ### External Contents
-**Bootstrap CSS** I used Twitter Bootstrap 3 to make the layout responsible.
-I made use of its 12 columns based
+**Bootstrap CSS** I used Twitter Bootstrap 3 to make the layout responsive.
-grid layout to arrange the contents

 **CO** is the co-routine module I use to deal with ES6 generators

 **Debug** to get logs in debug mode